Saturday 26th February 2022

 Key employee satisfaction trends for 2022

-Now, two months into 2022, businesses are still getting to grips with new ways of working, as the clamor for flexible work gains more and more traction, while the pandemic may still have a few curveballs to throw at organizations.
-This blog explores five key trends that will shape employee satisfaction this year, and help employers like you understand what you need to do, and what your workforce is expecting of you this year:
+In 2023, businesses are still getting to grips with the new ways of working as the clamor for flexible work gains more and more traction.
+This blog explores five key trends that will shape employee satisfaction and help employers like you understand what you need to do and what your workforce is expecting of you in the following months:

 1. Happier workers are productive workers

-It may seem at face value that ensuring employees are happy at their job is a secondary consideration: a ‘nice to have’ asset that isn’t as important as making sure that the job gets done.
+It may seem at face value that ensuring employees are happy at their jobs is a secondary consideration: a ‘nice to have’ asset that isn’t as important as making sure the job gets done.
 But the truth is that the two factors are deeply intertwined.

 Research from the University of Oxford Said Business School has found that: